d2l-ai/d2l-en/chapter_appendix-tools-for-deep-learning/sagemaker.md

 After finishing your work,
-do not forget to stop the instance to avoid being charged further (:numref:`fig_sagemaker-stop`).
+don't forget to stop the instance to avoid being charged further (:numref:`fig_sagemaker-stop`).

 ![Stop a SageMaker instance.](../img/sagemaker-stop.png) :width:`300px`
 :label:`fig_sagemaker-stop`

 ## Updating Notebooks

 :begin_tab:`mxnet`
-We will regularly update the notebooks in the [d2l-ai/d2l-en-sagemaker](https://github.com/d2l-ai/d2l-en-sagemaker) GitHub repository.
-You can simply use the `git pull` command to update to the latest version.
+Notebooks of this open-source book will be regularly updated in the [d2l-ai/d2l-en-sagemaker](https://github.com/d2l-ai/d2l-en-sagemaker) repository on GitHub.
+To update to the latest version, you may open a terminal on the SageMaker instance (:numref:`fig_sagemaker-terminal`).
 :end_tab:

 :begin_tab:`pytorch`
-We will regularly update the notebooks in the [d2l-ai/d2l-pytorch-sagemaker](https://github.com/d2l-ai/d2l-pytorch-sagemaker) GitHub repository.
-You can simply use the `git pull` command to update to the latest version.
+Notebooks of this open-source book will be regularly updated in the [d2l-ai/d2l-pytorch-sagemaker](https://github.com/d2l-ai/d2l-pytorch-sagemaker) repository on GitHub.
+To update to the latest version, you may open a terminal on the SageMaker instance (:numref:`fig_sagemaker-terminal`).
 :end_tab:

 :begin_tab:`tensorflow`
-We will regularly update the notebooks in the [d2l-ai/d2l-tensorflow-sagemaker](https://github.com/d2l-ai/d2l-tensorflow-sagemaker) GitHub repository.
-You can simply use the `git pull` command to update to the latest version.
+Notebooks of this open-source book will be regularly updated in the [d2l-ai/d2l-tensorflow-sagemaker](https://github.com/d2l-ai/d2l-tensorflow-sagemaker) repository on GitHub.
+To update to the latest version, you may open a terminal on the SageMaker instance (:numref:`fig_sagemaker-terminal`).
 :end_tab:

-First, you need to open a terminal as shown in :numref:`fig_sagemaker-terminal`.

 ![Open a terminal on the SageMaker instance.](../img/sagemaker-terminal.png) :width:`300px`
 :label:`fig_sagemaker-terminal`

-You may want to commit your local changes before pulling the updates.
-Alternatively, you can simply ignore all your local changes with the following commands in the terminal.
+You may wish to commit your local changes before pulling updates from the remote repository.
+Otherwise, simply discard all your local changes with the following commands in the terminal:

 :begin_tab:`mxnet`